frederic-perez/AmE-dictionary/data/idioms.md

 __take a breath__ To inhale and then exhale. _I can tell that you’re just a bit too upset to talk about this.
 Why don’t you take a breath, calm down a bit, and then we’ll discuss it._
 __take a breather__ To take a short pause or hiatus (from something). _You can go ahead on the hike if you want, I•m going to stop here and take a breather._ _The senator is taking a breather from his campaign to spend some time with his family._
 __take a catnap__ To sleep for a very brief but restful period of time. _I’m going to try to take a catnap before my next shift starts, or else I’ll be feeling sluggish for the entire evening._ _Julie gets up really early to do her writing before the kids wake up, then takes little catnaps throughout the day._
+__take a chance__ To try to do something that has a high probability of having a negative or unfortunate outcome. probability of having a negative or unfortunate outcome.
+__take a crack at (something)__ To attempt (to do) something; to take a turn trying (to do) something.
 __take a deep breath__ :four::hammer:
 __take a deep dive__ :two: A thorough and comprehensive exploration or investigation into a particular subject or topic.
 __take a dive__